Some Legalities Explained

 - review from time to time the Academy’s admissions policy and make recommendations to the Trustees

 - be responsible for the extended schools agenda or any activities designed to generate business income

 - review its policies and practices on a regular basis in line with statutory guidance

 - ensure that the website is statutorily compliant

-- provide such data and information regarding the business of the Academy and the students attending the Academy as the Directors may require from time to time.
+- provide such data and information regarding the business of the Academy and the students attending the Academy as the Trustees may require from time to time.